KZM: Move to Hayward

 In April 1928 KZM moved from Oakland to Hayward, California.

 In late 1923 KLX relocated to new studios located at the newspaper's headquarters.
 KZM continued to operate from the Hotel Oakland with a limited schedule of short daily news reports until April 1928, when Allen decided to concentrate fully on his job as KLX station manager, and sold the station's equipment to the Oakland School Department, and its license to Leon P. Tenney, a Hayward businessman.
 Tenney moved KZM to studios in the Palmtag Building at Castro and "B" Streets in Hayward.
-On April 1, 1928 KZM was assigned to 1300 kHz, sharing the frequency with KRE (now KVTO) in Berkeley.
+On April 1, 1928, KZM was assigned to 1300 kHz, sharing the frequency with KRE in Berkeley.

 Tenney operated KZM under the corporate name "The Golden West Broadcasting Station".
 The station was rated at 100 watts, with its timeshare schedule with KRE limiting its regular schedule to four hours per day, divided between 9:15-10:15 a.m., 5:00-6:00 p.m. and 8:00-10:00 p.m.
 In addition, a six hour long "all night frolic" commenced at 10 p.m. on Saturday nights.

 On November 11, 1928, under a sweeping reorganization implemented by the Federal Radio Commission's (FRC) General Order 40, KZM was reassigned to a low-powered "local" frequency, 1370 kHz.
-Initially it was planned to give it a new timesharing partner, KJBS (now KFAX) in San Francisco, however this was changed to instead continue timesharing with KRE on the new frequency.
+Initially it was planned to give it a new timesharing partner, KJBS in San Francisco, however this was changed to instead continue timesharing with KRE on the new frequency.

 The FRC was formed with the mandate that it should determine which stations were operating in the "public convenience, interest or necessity".
-On January 29, 1931 the agency announced that hearings would be held to determine the fate of nine stations, including KZM.
+On January 29, 1931, the agency announced that hearings would be held to determine the fate of nine stations, including KZM.
 This review concluded that KZM should be deleted, on the grounds that the station was found deficient "for technical reasons", and KZM was formally deleted on June 23, 1931.